Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 The couple first headed to the US state of Hawaii, where they hoped to begin their honeymoon “just like any married couple.”
 The two were met with a security entourage so vast that Rick Larsen, the Swedish Consul in Hawaii, had a tough time finding the couple to welcome them.
 Larsen managed to reach Silvia first, who received a traditional lei around her neck.
 While in Hawaii, Carl Gustaf and Silvia stayed at a private estate owned by Lurline Roth, a shipping heiress.

 Carl Gustaf and Silvia then headed to Botswana, where the two stayed in a tent near the Linyanti River.
-The area in which the two stayed was later renamed Kingspool in honor of its royal guests.
+The area where they stayed was later renamed Kingspool in honor of its royal guests.
 The couple followed their Hawaiian and African honeymoon with a short stay at the Solliden Palace in Öland, where they were first pictured together three years prior.

 The wedding did a great deal to bolster the popularity of Carl Gustaf and the Swedish monarchy itself.
 Both had met with considerable criticism from the start of Carl Gustaf’s reign for the usual reasons.
 Detractors questioned the necessity of the institution and believed Carl Gustaf was too irresponsible for the position.
 The marriage of Carl Gustaf to Silvia brought stability to the monarchy, and their romance warmed the hearts of even the most virulent critics.